MicheleGuerriero/httpAgent-JMeter4Vagrant/README.md

 The last step is to run jmeter with the test generated at the previous step.
 In order to do so you can run the following:

     cd ~/apache-jmeter-2.13/bin
     ./jmeter -n -t ~/test/jmeterTest-HTTPAgent.jmx

-The graphes and tables output of the test are store in the /home/vagrant/test directory.
+The graphes and tables output of the test are store in the /home/vagrant/test directory of the jmeter machine.